EdwinVW/dapr-logicapps-sample/README.md

 To start the application, make sure the following prerequisites are met:

-- You are working in VS Code.
+- You have installed VS Code.
-- You have Docker Desktop installed with Kubernetes enabled.
+- You have installed Docker Desktop with Kubernetes enabled.
+- You have installed the Azure CLI.
+- You have access to an Azure Storage account.
 - You have basic knowledge of working with Docker containers and Kubernetes.
-- You have access to an Azure Storage account.

 These are the steps to take in order to start and test the application: